putztzu/testweb/index.md

 zypper ar http://download.opensuse.org/repositories/devel:/languages:/ruby:/extensions/openSUSE_13.2/ devel:languages:ruby:extensions && zypper ref

-After you have installed required source repositories for your distro, you should first install basic ruby tools provided by your distro because sometimes generic versions from Ruby won't work (in openSUSE this is the case for "bundle").
+After you have installed required source repositories for your distro, you should first install basic ruby tools provided by your distro because sometimes generic versions from Ruby will not work (in openSUSE this is the case for "bundle").

 install Ruby at least version 2.0, development header and libraries, support for the ruby "gems" command, the ruby version manager(RVM).
 On openSUSE, the following and an appropriate javascript runtime...
 The following installs all that plus nodejs which is an excellent cross-platform js.